programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 	window.addEventListener( 'click', onClick );
 ```

 Then we have to tell the listener what do do if there is a click in the window.
+To start with we will just make the newly selected jar glow red.
 We want to:

 make sure it does not use the orbit controls (we will use event.preventDefault());